Frequently Asked Questions

 All types of service counts!

-ETHS (as a publicly funded organizations) does not give service credit for volunteer work that is religious in nature (religion classes, religious services, etc) or supportive of a particular political candidate or party.
+ETHS (as a publicly funded organization) does not give service credit for volunteer work that is religious in nature (religion classes, religious services, etc) or supportive of a particular political candidate or party.
 We recognize that these are worthwhile experiences, but they don’t count as service at ETHS.

 Can I Get My Family and Friends Involved?